MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-app-provisioning.md

 **How long will it take to provision my users?**

-Performance will be different depending on whether your provisioning job is performing an initial synchronization, or an incremental synchronization.
+Performance will be different depending on whether your provisioning job is performing an initial sync or an incremental sync, as described in the last section.

-For **initial synchronizations**, the time it takes to complete will depend on how many users, groups, and group members are present in the source system, in addition to how many users and groups in scope for provisioning.
+For **initial syncs**, the time it takes to complete will depend on how many users, groups, and group members are present in the source system, in addition to how many users and groups in scope for provisioning.
 Small source systems with hundreds of objects can complete initial syncs in a matter of minutes.
 However, source systems with hundreds of thousands or millions of combined objects will take longer.

-For **incremental synchronizations**, the time it takes depends on the number changes detected in that sync cycle.
+For **incremental syncs**, the time it takes depends on the number changes detected in that sync cycle.
 If there are less than 5,000 user or group membership changes detected, these can be synced within a single incremental sync cycle.

 The table below summarizes commonly-observed synchronization times for provisioning scenarios where Azure AD is the source system and the target system is a SaaS application, such as ServiceNow, Workplace, Salesforce, or Google Apps: